Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 It supports some basic functionality, such as starting an orchestration, checking the status of an orchestration and canceling an orchestration.
 Please note, that `Start` in the `Api` solution is restricted to orchestrations without an input.
-If one wants to start an orchestration with input, one needs to implement a new `HttpTrigger` function in [`4.
+If one wants to start an orchestration with input, one needs to implement a custom `HttpTrigger` function in [`4.
 Orchestrations`](#solution-folder-4-orchestrations).

 ### Solution folder 3.
 Core